 Direct Access has a long history of audits in the public transport sector.
 Some of our past clients include Virgin Trains, for who we provided access audits for their major intercity stations on the West Coast Mainline as well as introducing the first-ever Quiet Room for autistic travellers on the UK rail network at Crewe, and Changing Places (specialist accessible toilet) facilities at Birmingham International.
 We have have also provided audits for Runcorn, Lancaster, Rugby, and Penrith railway stations.

 Irrespective of the government’s hopeful plans for the future, it is important to recognise that there are still many services and businesses which do not consider the potential disabilities of their clientele.
-Direct Access can provide award-winning NRAC accredited access audits regardless of your sector, advising on all aspects of accessibility with an in depth knowledge of architecture, building regulations and above all else, a team with unmatched first-hand perspectives of living with a disability.
+Direct Access can provide award-winning access audits by our NRAC Certified auditors regardless of your sector, advising on all aspects of accessibility with an in depth knowledge of architecture, building regulations and above all else, a team with unmatched first-hand perspectives of living with a disability.